Evaluation of RLY5016 in Heart Failure Patients (PEARL-HF)

 Inclusion Criteria:

-- Heart failure patients clinically indicated to receive spironolactone therapy, with serum potassium levels of 4.3 - 5.1 mEq/L AND chronic kidney disease (GFR <60 mL/min) OR documented history of hyperkalemia within the last 6 months
+- Participants with chronic heart failure clinically indicated to receive spironolactone therapy, aged 18 years or older with serum potassium level of 4.3 - 5.1 mEq/L at screening and baseline, AND (1) chronic kidney disease (GFR < 60 mL/min) OR (2) documented history of hyperkalemia within the last 6 months

 - Females of child-bearing potential must be non-lactating, must have a negative serum pregnancy test at screening, and must have used a highly effective form of contraception for at least 3 months before study drug administration, during the study, and for one month after study completion

-- Male patients and/or their female partners of child-bearing potential must use a highly effective form of contraception during the study and for 3 months after study completion
+- Male participants and/or their female partners of child-bearing potential must use a highly effective form of contraception during the study and for 3 months after study completion

 - Must sign informed consent document